 Opening bands include The Flying Saucers, a local band that plays Ventures’-style instrumental music, and Nero Simon and the Sunsetters, an Atlanta 8-piece ensemble that delivers a sun-drenched trove of original music filled with visions of sunsets, sand and surf.

 Bring your friends and family and your low chairs and blankets.
 Picnic on food from village restaurants or a food truck and enjoy drinks from EVA’s beverage stand.
-VIP tables may be purchased closer to the event.

 Free parking is available in Emory Village lots and Emory’s Fishburne and Oxford decks.